prody/ProDy-website/tutorials/scipion_tutorial/calculations.rst

 The output is an AtomStruct object, registered in the Scipion sqlite database that stores the path to the associated PDB or mmCIF file.

-We can then use this AtomStruct in a following protocol as we show for ProDy atom selection.
+We can then use this AtomStruct in a following protocol as we show for ProDy atom selection (from step 1).
 When we open up this protocol, we see that the default option is to import a structure into ProDy using a pointer and, below that, the form has a grey box with a magnifying glass: